coronel08/my-notes/notes/docs/aws.md

 -   AWS Budgets - Lets customers set custom budgets and receive alerts on costs, requires approximately 5 weeks of usage data to generate budget forecasts.
 -   AWS Certificate Manager (ACM) - provision, manage and deploy certificates(public or private) for https
 -   AWS CloudHSM - security model that lets you use your own encryption keys
--   AWS CodePipeline - Full CI build for AWS, Codestar is a wrapper that groups everything into one
+-   AWS CodePipeline - Full CI build for AWS, Codestar is a wrapper that groups everything into one.
+Can add approval action to a stage.
+Creates a Cloudwatch Events Rule on change that starts Pipeline
     -   AWS CodeCommit - used for software version control by developers. github clone
         -   Use AWS STS with AssumeRole API to share cross accounts.
 SSH Keys, Git credentials, AWS access keys, or HTTPS credentials in user profiles.
 Doesnt support HTTP public access
+        -   Recommended to use IAM user and Git Credentials when working with CodeCommit, other identity types work but have limitations.
+Can use this one for HTTPS.
+        -   Encrypted in transit and at rest when data is pushed into AWS CodeCommit
-    -   AWS CodeBuild - continuous integration service allows testing code, jenkins clone
+    -   AWS CodeBuild - continuous integration service allows testing code, jenkins clone.
+Scales automatically.
         -   compiles source code, runs unit tests, and produces artifacts.
 Can build docker images
         -   Buidspec.yml(placed at root folder) for instructions
         -   by default can't access resources in VPC, CodeBuild is launched outside of VPC
         -   Timeouts - default value is 8 hours, can change it between 5 min - 8 hours.
-        -   Deployment - allows more control over deployment compared to Elastic Beanstalk(EBS)
+        -   Deployment - allows more control over deployment compared to Elastic Beanstalk(EBS).
+CodeDeploy Agent is required only on EC2 & On Prem deployments.
-            -   in-place deployment -
+            -   in-place deployment - app on each instance is stopped, latest revision is installed.
+Can use a load balancer so instance is deregistered and then restored.
+Only works with EC2 & On Prem.
+Won't work on lambda.
             -   blue/green deployment - provision a new set of instances, traffic is pointed to the new instances can revert to old instances if errors.
     -   AWS CodeDeploy - automates code deployment to instances.
-        -   Order is Stop Application => Before Install => After Install => Start Application
+        -   Order is Stop Application => Download Bundle => Before Install => After Install => Start Application => Validate Service (Validate Service always runs last)
         -   Deployment Groups - contains settings and configurations used during deployment such as rollbacks, triggers, and alarms
         -   Appspec.yml - YAML or JSON file for specifying deployment hooks.
 Placed in the root directory
             -   ECS - defines `TaskDefinition`, `LoadBalancerInfo`, subnets, security groups,